Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In their previous 10 games with a total, the Nationals and their opponents have combined to exceed the over/under on three occasions.

-- The Nationals have covered the runline in all of their previous 10 matchups (two of those contests had a spread.
+- The Nationals have covered the runline in the two of their previous 10 games that had a set spread.
+Washington games have gone under the set point total three consecutive times, and the average total during this stretch was 8.2 runs.

 Nationals Betting Records & Stats

-- The Nationals have been victorious in eight, or 36.4%, of the 22 contests they have been chosen as underdogs in this season.
+- The Nationals have won in nine, or 39.1%, of the 23 contests they have been named as odds-on underdogs this year.

-- Washington has a record of 4-5, a 44.4% win rate, when it's set as an underdog of +170 or more by sportsbooks this season.
+- Washington has a record of 3-5 when it's set as an underdog of +180 or more by oddsmakers this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.